CopernicusAustralasia/auscophub/doc/source/clientside.rst

 Simple Server Searching (THREDDS service)
 -----------------------------------------
-This should now be regarded as obsolete, and th reader is directed to the SARA API described above.
+This should now be regarded as obsolete, and the reader is directed to the SARA API described above.

 A Python script has been written to allow a very rudimentary search facility.
 It works by accessing the XML fragments which are created on the server for each zipfile,